Western Roman Empire: Valentinianic dynasty (364–392)

 Valentinian I elevated his son, Gratian, to augustus in 367, however after his death in 375 his leading generals elevated his much younger son, Valentinian II, to augustus alongside Gratian and Valens who was emperor in the East.
 Gratian showed a strong preference for the barbarian mercenaries in his army, especially his Alanic guard, which inflamed the Roman population, to the point that in 383, Roman troops in Britain declared Magnus Maximus emperor, in opposition to Gratian.
 Maximus landed troops in Gaul, and attacked Gratian's troops near Paris.
-Gratian was defeated, and fled to Lyons, where he was murdered on 25 August 383.
+Gratian was defeated, and fled to Lyon, where he was murdered on 25 August 383.